op-cellar-git/eurlex-xml-format/new/filtering_rules/README.md

 -   `property`: the specific property to expand in the embedding policies.
 This field is not mandatory.
 -   `class`: the owl class for which the embedding policy must follow a particular behavior.
 This field is mandatory.
 -   `level`: this field indicates at what level of the FRBR (or dossier/event) the exception is valid.
 This field is mandatory.
 -   `targets_in_embedded_notice`: this is a list of properties that must exceptionally be embedded in the context defined by `class`, `level` and the `property` to expand.
-In case this list is empty Cellar will embed only the "URI" and the relative "same as".
+In case this list is empty Cellar will embed only the "URI" and the relative SAMEAS.
 This field is mandatory.
 -   `targets_to_be_indexed`: it is analogous to `targets_in_embedded_notice` for the indexation.

 ### Example of entry in JSON:
 ```
 {